ImAdityaGupta/monster-chess/README.md

 # MonsterChess

 **Monster Chess** is a lesser-known variant of chess for which I intermittently developed a minimax-inspired engine between 2019 and 2022.

 ---

 ## Project Structure

+Note: this project is rough round the edges, being written as I was learning best programming practices.

 ### `initial_try`